-``How Immigration Can Hurt a Country. '' Immigration can hurt a country if there are decreasing returns to scale in the economy. http://www.rasmusen.org/papers/immigration-rasmusen.pdf.
+Project: ``How Immigration Can Hurt a Country. '' Can immigration (or capital inflow) hurt the welfare of a country?
+Yes, if there are decreasing returns to the factor, as this little paper will explain. http://www.rasmusen.org/papers/immigration-rasmusen.pdf.

 Project: "Agape, the Golden Rule, the Rule of Law, and Wealth Maximization: All the Same Idea?"
 Agape is better translated as "esteem" than "love".
 Applied to public policy, it implies equality under the law, not pity or social justice.
 Mercy is a Christian private virtue, but not a public one.